NCERT Solutions Class 8 Social Science History Our Pasts III Chapter 9

 b.
 Provincial elections of 1937 – The elections were a decisive factor for Muslim league to decide that Muslims are a minority in India and they have to have a separate nation for them for their just representation in the politics.

 c.
-Tiff between congress and Muslim league – When congress rejected the Muslim league’s offer for a joint congress-league government in united provinces, the league decided to part ways forever.
+Rift between congress and Muslim league – When congress rejected the Muslim league’s offer for a joint congress-league government in united provinces, the league decided to part ways forever.

 d.
 Failed talks – No discussion could turn out to be successful, where both Congress and Muslim league could come to a conclusion of a single nation.
 British too, at the end of 2nd world war, opened negotiation talks with both congress and the league.
 However, it turned futile.